SystemsApproach/private5g/arch.rst

 The mobile cellular network provides wireless connectivity to devices that are (potentially) on the move.
-These devices, which are known as *User Equipment (UE)*, have traditionally corresponded to mobile phones and tablets, but increasingly including cars, drones, industrial and agricultural machines, robots, home appliances, medical devices, and so on.
+These devices, which are known as *User Equipment (UE)*, have traditionally corresponded to mobile phones and tablets, but increasingly include cars, drones, industrial and agricultural machines, robots, home appliances, medical devices, and so on.
 In some cases, the UEs may be devices that do not move, e.g., router interfaces using cellular connectivity to provide broadband